 |Microscope||Sample Thickness||Living sample||Speed||Sensitivity|

-This has nothing to do with how deep you can image (except for the light sheet microscope), how deep you are able to image depend mainly on the working distance of your objective.
-The sample thickness given here is an indication on which technique you should use depending of the thickness of your sample.
-However, how deep you will be able to image with a specific technique will also be dependent on your signal to noise ratio.
-For example, you can often image up to few hundreds microns without the need of a 2-photon if you have a "cleared" sample.
-Or, if you grow single layer of cells on top of a 100μm transparent gel, you could probably image them with a wide-field microscope.
-At the opposite, if you have a lot of background vs signal a spinning disk confocal will probably not work very well with a 50μm thick sample.
-In conclusion. if you have the option, you should try different technique to see which one is the appropriate for your sample.
+This has nothing to do with how deep one can image (except for the light sheet microscope), how deep one is able to image depend mainly on the working distance of your objective.
+The sample thickness given here is an indication on which technique you should use depending of the thickness of the sample.
+However, how deep one will be able to image with a specific technique will also be dependent on your signal to noise ratio.
+For example, you can often image up to few hundreds microns without the need of a 2-photon if one has a "cleared" sample.
+Or, if one grow a single layer of cells on top of a 100μm transparent gel, you could probably image them with a wide-field microscope.
+If there is a good signal-to-noise, a spinning disk confocal will probably not work very well with a 50μm thick sample.
+In conclusion, try different technique to see which one is the appropriate for your sample.

-In this case, LSCM and 2-photon confocal are inherently slower because you image your sample point by point.
-For the other techniques the speed is dicteted by the camera frame rates.
-However, in the case you would like to acquire multi-dimenstional images, you should take into consideration the other parts of the microscope.
-For example, if you need to acquire multi-colors images, how fast can the microscope switch between the different colors?
+All point scanning systems are inherently slower because one images sample point by point and scanner speed.
+For the other instruments the speed is dictated by the camera frame rates.
+Other parts of the microscope should also be considered.
+For example, to acquire multi-colors images, how fast can the microscope switch between the different colors?
 For a Z-stack, is there a Z-piezo?
 Can the software trigger the different part of the microscope? etc.